PolyhedraZK/proof-arena/docs/how_to_contribute.md

    - Create a directory for your prover at `problems/[PROBLEM_NAME]/[YOUR_PROVER_NAME]` in your forked repository.
    - Include all necessary files: binaries, verifier code, and documentation.

-5. **Trigger CI Process**:
+5. **Trigger Judgement Process**:

-   - To trigger the CI process, start with a specific script path in your commit message:
+   - To trigger the judgement process, start with a specific script path in your pull request message:

      ```
      [script:problems/[PROBLEM_NAME]/[YOUR_PROVER_NAME]/run.sh]